-My day was going badly.
-I'll spare you the details, but it involved traffic jams and missed phone calls and rescheduled meetings.
+My day was going badly--traffic jams and missed phone calls and rescheduled meetings.
 I wasn't blaming anyone but myself (and the unknown forces behind all that traffic), but I was feeling increasingly annoyed with the world, and I still had another 40 minutes to go in the car.
-I could just tell that things were only going to get worse from here.
+I could tell that things were only going to get worse from here.

 And then, in a moment of inspiration, I had a little dialogue with myself: